coderbyheart/coderbyheart.com/content/post/npm7-and-aws-sdk-v3.md

 This week I decided to migrate a bigger codebase to NPM version 7, which is now [general available](https://github.blog/2021-02-02-npm-7-is-now-generally-available/).
-However this surfaced an issue in AWS SDK v3 that leads to lambdas becoming unneccessary large, when the AWS SDK v3 clients are installed with NPM v7.
+However this surfaced an issue in AWS SDK v3 that leads to lambdas becoming unnecessary large, when the AWS SDK v3 clients are installed with NPM v7.

 ![MSC Preziosa polluting the air at Geirangerfjord](https://live.staticflickr.com/1840/42051140850_483af349da_o_d.jpg)